unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

 ![How to Open a Gateway Languages]({{ '/assets/img/how-to-open-gl.jpg' | prepend: site.baseurl }})

-A procedural overview for how to make content, tools, and training available in each gateway language is available here.
+A procedural overview for how to make content, tools, and training available in each gateway language is available in this document:

 <a class="button" href="{{ site.baseurl }}{{ site.data.assets.open-gateway-pdf.url }}">Download PDF</a><br />
 <small>Current document revision: **{{ site.data.assets.open-gateway-pdf.rev }}**</small>